 Opt.
 2: Through dynamic grants, or via configurations of configured grant type 1 or type 2 from gNB.

-Regarding Scheme 2 SL-PRS resource allocation, at least the following aspects are studied:
+Regarding Scheme 2 SL PRS resource allocation, at least the following aspects are studied:

-Resource selection mechanism for SL-PRS
+Resource selection mechanism for SL PRS

 Inter-UE coordination

-Aspects for congestion control mechanisms for SL-PRS.
+Aspects for congestion control mechanisms for SL PRS.

+For Scheme 2 SL PRS resource allocation, one or both of the following options may be supported during normative work:

+Option 1: A sensing-based resource allocation

+Option 2: A random resource selection

+For either Option 1 or 2, the legacy designs for UE autonomous resource allocation should be used as a starting point and potential enhancements that may be needed may be considered during the normative work.

 Additionally, on SL positioning resource allocation, the following alternatives are studied:

 Alt.
-1: Only dedicated resource pool(s) can be (pre-)configured for SL-PRS
+1: Only dedicated resource pool(s) can be (pre-)configured for SL PRS

 For dedicated resource pool(s) for SL positioning, at least the following details are agreed to be considered:

-which slots can be used, SL frame structure, SL positioning slot structure, multiplexing of SL-PRS with control information (if included in the same slot),
+which slots can be used, SL frame structure, SL positioning slot structure, multiplexing of SL PRS with control information (if included in the same slot),

 positioning measurement report,